 Eaton Canyon in Altadena is one of the most popular hikes in the Los Angeles area.
 The hike leads to a waterfall but has several different streams along the way that a lot of people enjoy playing around in.
-During COVID 19 there are attempts to keep the hiking trail from becoming too crowded.
-You must now register ahead of time for the hike.
-The registration process is free and can be accessed here.
 Keep reading this post for helpful information about hiking to Eaton Canyon Falls.

 This post contains affiliate links.
 That means if you click on a link and buy something, I will earn a small commission from the advertiser at no additional cost to you.